12 Most Common Kitchen Layout Mistakes to Avoid

 Since the kitchen is a very high traffic area where people are constantly eating and socializing, you need to make sure it’s well lit.
 Your room will appear more welcoming and engaging with some decorative lighting fixtures and high hats.

 No one wants to strain their eyes while eating.
-Also, a dim or poorly lit room draws people away and makes them less likely to want to enter the space.
+Also, a dim or poorly lit room drives people away and makes them less likely to want to enter the space.
 A functional and decorative kitchen should have lighting that brightens up your space but doesn’t make it overbearing.

-6. A Lack of Kitchen Storage Space (besides the Cabinetry)
+6. A Lack of Kitchen Storage Space

 7. Not Considering the Workflow

 Most kitchens are designed based on a person’s workflow and how they move throughout the room.
 The ends of the triangle are the cooktop, refrigerator and sink.
 For the most optimal workflow, make sure that the space between each of these work spots remains unobstructed.

 When the kitchen has a complicated workflow, it’s difficult for everyone to navigate throughout the room.
 To avoid this from happening, you should plan out your work triangle and discuss with a design expert how you feel your kitchen should be structured for optimal use.